HR Director Guide: Building a Wellness Program That Retains Talent

 Integrate baseline and quarterly lab panels to measure:

 - Metabolic Health Panel: Fasting glucose, insulin, lipids, liver/kidney function.
-Reveals hidden metabolic dysfunction before it becomes disease [PMID 32424162].
+Reveals hidden metabolic dysfunction before it becomes disease.

 - Inflammatory Markers: High-sensitivity CRP, homocysteine, fibrinogen.
-Chronic inflammation is a leading predictor of cardiovascular disease, diabetes, and cognitive decline [PMID 28844654].
+Chronic inflammation is a leading predictor of cardiovascular disease, diabetes, and cognitive decline.

 - Stress Biomarkers: Cortisol (AM/PM), DHEA-S, total testosterone.
 Reveal whether recovery protocols are actually restoring hormonal balance.

 - Micronutrient Status: Vitamin D, B12, magnesium, iron.
-Deficiencies correlate with fatigue, mood disorders, and immune dysfunction [PMID 25384409].
+Deficiencies correlate with fatigue, mood disorders, and immune dysfunction.

 Dana Kantara, Cellular Health Expert at Wellness Elite Fitness, works with HR leaders to design customized lab panels that match your workforce demographics.
 For aerospace and energy professionals in the Clear Lake and League City region, fatigue and cognitive performance metrics are typically highest priority.

 Measurement also creates accountability.
-Employees with documented baseline lab results and a personalized recovery plan engage at 3.2× higher rates than those offered generic gym access [PMID 28844654].
+Employees with documented baseline lab results and a personalized recovery plan engage at 3.2× higher rates than those offered generic gym access.

 Generic wellness programs treat all employees the same.
-Physician-advised programs personalize recommendations based on individual health status and biomarkers.
+Evidence-based programs personalize recommendations based on individual health status and biomarkers.

-Dr. Swet Chaudhari, MD, Double Board-Certified Medical Director at Wellness Elite Fitness, emphasizes that wellness effectiveness depends on personalization: "A cortisol-dysregulated executive needs float therapy and PEMF differently than a sleep-deprived engineer needs infrared sauna protocols.
+Dr. Swet Chaudhari, MD, Double Board-Certified Medical Director of Elite Aesthetic MD, emphasizes that wellness effectiveness depends on personalization: "A cortisol-dysregulated executive needs float therapy and PEMF differently than a sleep-deprived engineer needs infrared sauna protocols.
 Lab data guides the prescription."

 - Baseline health assessment (lab work + intake questionnaire)